 Hello, my name is McKinley Cain.
-I am a sophomore this semester majoring in Health Care Administration.
-I am from a small town called Mayville; about an hour northeast from here.
-I graduated with a class of just under 60 students and in high school, I kept to myself.
-I was ready to move on to bigger and better things.
+I am a Junior this semester majoring in Health Care Administration.
+I am from a small town called Mayville, that is about an hour northeast from here.
+I graduated with a class of just under 60 students.
+In high school I kept to myself.
+I was ready to move on to bigger and better things after high school.
 Going to college was a complete eye opener for me.
 I felt a warm welcome by the staff and the students.
-I live on campus in the First Street Residence hall.
-I am involved in intermural volleyball at the rec center on campus.
+I live on campus in the dorms at the First Street Residence Hall.
+I am involved in Lunch Time Yoga and Power Yoga.
 It is my honor to be one of the first to welcome you to the University of Michigan-Flint.
 I am anxious to meet you and show you the ropes around campus.
-Just remember everyone has been in your shoes before, don’t be afraid to ask questions.
+Just remember everyone has been in your shoes before, don't be afraid to ask questions.

 Meghan Christian, Orientation Leader

 Hello!
 My name is Meghan and I am a senior studying English.
 Moving on to college from high school is a huge and scary step that for some is hard to take.
 When it was time for me to come to college, I was terrified.
 Throughout my life, I have always been a shy person and the idea of all those people on this campus was very intimidating, but to make my experience rewarding, I had to just let all of that go.
 I joined a sorority on campus and I became an orientation leader to help me break out of my shell!
 No matter how scary it seems, get involved on campus!
 Check out a few or all of the amazing student organizations on campus!
 Best of luck to you on your journey here at UM-Flint!